-Farm Camp connects kids to the land, their community, how food grows, and the principles of sustainability.
+Farm to Camp connects kids to the land, helping them form relationships with food and nature from the ground up.

-In 2026, the camp will be hosted at our Marsh Creek Park site for participants who enroll in the City of Raleigh’s summer program.
+Campers will collectively tend to a garden with the intention of exploring their relationship with natural communities, seed saving, and the histories of indigenous and culturally important foods.
+The camp will be hosted at our Marsh Creek Park site for participants enrolled in the City of Raleigh’s summer programs.

 An Historical Look Back